gura-lang/gura/README.md

 -----------------
 1. Check if Visual Studio 2010 has been installed.
 You can use Express version as well.
 2. Run a batch file gura\src\setup-gura-guest.bat, which downloads necessary packages from Git repository and build them.
+The batch file may occur an error that says it cannot find vcvarsall.bat.
+In such a case, you have to edit gura\gura-guest\setup.bat and modify VCVARSALL variable so that it points to a right directory of Visual Studio.
 3. Open gura\src\gura.sln with Visual Studio 2010, switch the configuration to Release and build it.